tsahlin/Cookbook/nuget/README.md

  - The nuget command will setup the necessary directory structure
  - Add the folder as a Nuget source in Visual Studio
  - More info: [Local feeds](https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds)

+### Overwriting an existing package version

+ - Not possible - manually remove the version folder (`source/package-name/version`) and then use `nuget add` to re-add the package.